Tosashimizu, Kōchi: Climate

 Tosashimizu has a humid subtropical climate (Köppen climate classification Cfa) with hot, humid summers and cool winters.
 There is significant precipitation throughout the year, especially during June and July.
 The average annual temperature in Tosashimizu is 18.4 C. The average annual rainfall is 2563.9 mm with June as the wettest month.
 The temperatures are highest on average in August, at around 27.7 C, and lowest in January, at around 8.9 C. The highest temperature ever recorded in Tosashimizu was 35.5 C on 30 July 1942; the coldest temperature ever recorded was -5.0 C on 26 February 1981.

 Demographics

 Per Japanese census data, the population of Tosashimizu in 2020 is 12,388 people.
 Tosashimizu has been conducting censuses since 1920.
-Of the 11 cities in Kochi Prefecture, Tosashimizu has the second lowest population which was over 30,000 in 1954 compared to 14,937 as of March 31, 2015.
+Of the 11 cities in Kochi Prefecture, Tosashimizu has the second-lowest population as of March 31, 2015.

 History

 As with all of Kōchi Prefecture, the area of Tosashimizu was part of ancient Tosa Province.
 During the Edo period, the area was part of the holdings of Tosa Domain ruled by the Yamauchi clan from their seat at Kōchi Castle.
 Following the Meiji restoration, the village of Shimatsu (清松村) within Hata District, Kōchi was established with the creation of the modern municipalities system on April 1, 1889.
 It changed its name to Shimizu and was elevated to town status in 1924.
 On August 1, 1954, Shimizu merged with the neighboring towns of Shimokawaguchi, Misaki and Shimokae to form the city of Tosashimizu.